nstack/stackhut/README.md

 ### Binary/Standalone Install

-We now have a new build process that packages up toolkit with all dependent libraries into a standalone executable (including an embedded Python 3) for Linux and OSX.
-It's now much easier for users to quickly get started using our binary installs for Linux and OSX,
+You can download a standalone executable for Linux and OSX.
- * On OSX there are several binary install methods,
+ * On OSX there are two binary install methods:
     * Using brew - `brew install stackhut/stackhut/toolkit` (a 3rd-party tap you can also upgrade with `brew upgrade stackhut/stackhut/toolkit` - make sure you have an up-to-date brew with `brew update`)
     * Download and run the latest `.pkg` file from the [releases page](https://github.com/StackHut/stackhut-toolkit/releases) (standalone that you can remove simply by `sudo rm -rf /usr/local/bin/stackhut /usr/local/opt/stackhut`)
-    * Download and unpack the portable `.txz`-archive from the [releases page](https://github.com/StackHut/stackhut-toolkit/releases)
  * Linux
     * Download and unpack the portable `.txz`-archive from the [releases page](https://github.com/StackHut/stackhut-toolkit/releases)

 ### Source Install

-Source builds are always available using `pip` and are the recommended way to install if you already have Python 3,
+Alternatively, source builds are always available using `pip` and are the recommended way to install if you already have Python 3:

  * On OSX, `brew install python3; pip3 install stackhut --user` (or just `pip3 install stackhut --user` if you already have Python 3),
  * On Linux, `pip3 install stackhut --user` (you may need to install Python 3 first - it's installed by default on newer distros).